pablohernandezb/pablohernandezb/README.md

 ### About Me

+Hello!
+I craft models to understand our world.
+I am a Computer Engineer from [Universidad Simon Bolivar](https://usb.ve), with a PhD in Political Science from [Texas Tech University](https://ttu.edu).
+Previously, I was an Instructor at the Department of Political Science at TTU, currently on the job market.

+My research focuses on authoritarianism, legislatures, democratic backsliding, and innovations in political regimes.
+I try to understand why and how autocrats and leaders employ tools in their arsenal to expand their power.
+This includes ways to innovate and subvert democratic innovations to increase their chances of survival.

 <!--
 **pablohernandezb/pablohernandezb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.